Lepadella biloba (Hauer, 1958)

 Phylogenetic tree: Lepadella biloba

-- lorica posteriorly extended in two pointed projection
+- lorica posteriorly extended in two pointed projections

 - length of lorica 80–107 µm, width 59–64 µm